larsville/git-primer/README.md

 ## Terms & concepts: Working with files

 _Commit_ -- copies changes in staged files to a repository.
 (Also launches your default editor ($EDITOR) with some default commit comment text.
 When you exit the editor, comment lines are stripped out.
-Or use git commit -m "comment".)
+Or use `git commit -m "comment"`.)
 As a noun, a commit is a snapshot of the Tracked files in your working directory.

 _Push_ -- pushes commits made on your local branch to a remote repository [tbd: explain vs pull]